 – No, I only heard about it …

 – Very well.
-So you don’t know if it’s true.
+So, you don’t know if it’s true.
 Let’s continue with the second sieve, that of kindness.
-Is that something good you wanna tell me about my friend?
+Is that something good you want to tell me about my friend?

 – Not really.